 To measure speaking fluency, we targeted measures of total duration and three aspects of utterance fluency (breakdown, repair, and speed fluency) as used in recent fluency studies (e.g., de Jong & Mora, 2019; Author, 2021a).
 For breakdown fluency, we calculated silent pause duration between Analysis of Speech Units (ASU1, Foster et al., 2000), silent pause duration within ASU, mean silent pause duration, number of silent pauses per second, and number of filled pauses per second.
 We counted the number of repetitions and the corrections per second for repair fluency.
 Finally, we calculated the mean syllable duration (sounding time divided by the total number of syllables) to measure speed fluency.

 Consistent with previous studies (i.e. Author, 2021a), we adopted a threshold of 350 ms for the silent pause.
-With the script written in Praat (Lennes, 2021), duration of speaking and silent pausing time was marked and calculated automatically.
+With the script written in Praat (Lennes, 2021), the duration of speaking and silent pausing time was marked and calculated automatically.
 Silences shorter than 350 ms were discarded.
 The speaking transcripts were then broken down into ASU (Foster et al., 2000) to calculate silent pause duration between and within ASU.
-The number of syllables, silent pauses, filled pauses, repetitions and corrections were counted manually.
+The number of syllables, silent pauses, filled pauses, repetitions, and corrections were counted manually.

 3.3.2 Lexical diversity measures

 Traditional diversity measures are based on calculating the ratio of the number of Tokens and Types (TTR).
 One primary concern of this calculation is its sensitivity to sample size, as the ratio tends to decrease when the sample size increases (Zenker & Kyle, 2021).
-To respond to this issue, several revised indices have been proposed by researchers, including Diversity (D) measure (Malvern et al., 2004), the Hypergeometric Distribution Diversity index (HD-D; McCarthy & Jarvis, 2007) and MTLD (McCarthy & Jarvis, 2010).
+To respond to this issue, several revised indices have been proposed by researchers, including the Diversity (D) measure (Malvern et al., 2004), the Hypergeometric Distribution Diversity index (HD-D; McCarthy & Jarvis, 2007), and MTLD (McCarthy & Jarvis, 2010).
 Drawing on different text lengths, studies tended to agree that newer diversity measures (e.g., D, HD-D, MTLD) are least affected by the text length and are better indicators of the quality of leaners’ output (Koizumi & In’nami, 2012; McCarthy & Jarvis, 2007; 2010; Zenker & Kyle, 2021).
-We, therefore, employed these three indices (D, HD-D and MTLD) of lexical diversity measures in the present study.
+We, therefore, employed these three indices (D, HD-D, and MTLD) of lexical diversity measures in the present study.

-The D measure was calculated using the VocD utility of CLAN (MacWhinnery, 2000) after covering text files to the Codes for the Human Analyses of Transcripts (CHAT) format.
+The D measure was calculated using the VocD utility of CLAN (MacWhinnery, 2000) after covering text files in the Codes for the Human Analyses of Transcripts (CHAT) format.
 The average of the three analyses served as the D value of each sample text.
 HD-D and MTLD were calculated using the Tool for the Automatic Analysis of Lexical Diversity (TAALED, Kyle et al., 2021).
 In general, a higher value of lexical variation indicates low word repetition and, therefore, a high proportion of more unique words.

 3.3.3 Lexical sophistication measures